No Tags Found!

 Amend(0)

-The weekly holiday will be on Sunday or on another day in a week in the case of continuously working factories.
+The weekly holiday will be on Sunday or another day in the week for continuously operating factories.
 The weekly holiday is a rest day, not a working day.

-Regarding consideration for salary/wage, it depends upon the wage policy of the company.
-If the wage calculation is for 26 days, Sunday (weekly off) will not be taken into consideration.
-If the wage calculation is for 30 days, it will be taken into account for wage calculation.
+Regarding salary or wage consideration, it depends on the company's wage policy.
+If the wage calculation is for 26 days, Sunday (the weekly off) will not be included.
+If the wage calculation is for 30 days, it will be included in the wage calculation.

 From India, Ahmadabad